e-Bio Fuel-Cell

 mail

-A fuel cell system that generates electricity from bioethanol to power a vehicle
+A fuel cell system that generates electricity from bio-ethanol

 System operation

-A reformer produces hydrogen from bioethanol, and a SOFC stack generates electricity from a reaction between the hydrogen and oxygen (air) in the stack.
-The generated electricity is stored in the on-board battery which supplies electricity to an electric motor to drive the vehicle.
+A reformer produces hydrogen from bio-ethanol, and a SOFC stack generates electricity from a reaction between the hydrogen and oxygen (air) in the stack.
+For vehicle applications, the generated electricity is stored in the on-board battery which supplies electricity to an electric motor to drive the vehicle.
+The heat that is generated during power generation is reused in the generation of hydrogen.

 A SOFC features high power generation efficiency and can achieve about the same cruising distances as conventional gasoline engine vehicles.